Synthetic Geology: Structural Geology Meets Deep Learning: Results

 \subsection{Conditional Feature Estimation and Reconstruction}

-Individual features of a reconstructed model, such as dike formations, can be analyzed in greater detail using an ensemble of samples from the conditional distribution $\pi_\bfm (\bfm)$.
+Individual features of a reconstructed model, such as dike formations, can be analyzed in greater detail using an ensemble of samples from the conditional distribution $\pi_\bfm${$\pi_{\bfm | \bfd}$}.
 The planar dikes in the original model, the sparse dike data, and several reconstructions of their form are shown in Figure~\ref{fig:dike_analysis}.
 The realizations show a high degree of variability due to the very limited conditional data.

 A large ensemble of samples can be used as a probability estimate for the likelihood of any individual voxel being part of the larger dike structure.
 A pattern emerges when plotting the extent of the planar dike based on the contour shape of probabilistic confidence intervals.
 Shown in Figure~\ref{fig:dikeprob}, a lower confidence interval corresponds to a larger and more aggressive extrapolation range from the existing boreholes.
-The smaller dike shown in the model has insufficient conditional data to produce an accurate reconstruction, a problem exacerbated by the true extent of the dike being largely obscured by sediment.
+The smaller dike shown in the model has insufficient conditional data to produce an accurate reconstruction, a problem exacerbated by the true extent of the dike being largely obscured by sediment,{;} see Figure~\ref{fig:model3d+data} (a) and Figure \ref{fig:dikeprob} (b) for a comparison of the small surface signature to the larger subsurface extent.